alberto-rota/dasshboard-tui/README.md

 Ghostty on macOS that is a new tab tinted with the host's colour, and in every other terminal it takes over the one you are already in.

-The whole block is centred in both axes, and tiles keep a fixed width — a wide terminal gets whitespace, not vast tiles.
+The board is centred in both axes and tiles keep a fixed width — a wide terminal gets whitespace, not vast tiles.
+The keys sit on the bottom edge of the screen, where they stay put: they don't move up and down as tiles are added, hidden or filtered, because they aren't part of the board.

 ```
    ◆  DASSHBOARD                                                5 ssh · 1 local